Yoshii64/YAWT-yet-another-windows-toolbox-/README.md

 recommended to run as admin.

-some parts of code (or the ideas) are from Atlas, DuckOS, CoutX and Privacy.Sexy.
+some parts of code (or the ideas) are from Atlas, DuckOS, Nyne (Neptune OS), CoutX and Privacy.Sexy.

-things to be added
-more programs
-disable Copilot and Chat
-ability to disable mitigations (not recommended)